JonatanFD/portfolio/src/pages/projects/levelupjourney.md

 ---
 layout: ../../components/MarkdownProjectLayout.astro
 title: "📚 Level Up Journey 🎮"
-description: "A gamified learning platform for students from Universidad Peruana de Ciencias Aplicadas, Lima, Peru"
+description: "An immersive gamified learning platform for students at Universidad Peruana de Ciencias Aplicadas (UPC) in Lima, Peru."
 date: "2024-01-15"
+tags: [
+      "Full-Stack",
+      "Next.js",
-tags: ["Fullstack", "React", "Spring Boot", "PostgreSQL", "Gamification"]
+      "Spring Boot",
+      "PostgreSQL",
+      "Microservices",
+      "Domain-Driven Design",
+      "Azure",
+    ]
 coverUrl: "/public/LevelUpJourney.webp"
 ---

 ## Overview

-**Level Up Journey** is an innovative gamified learning platform designed specifically for students at Universidad Peruana de Ciencias Aplicadas (UPC) in Lima, Peru.
-The platform transforms traditional learning into an engaging, game-like experience that motivates students to achieve their academic goals.
+**Level Up Journey** is an innovative gamified learning platform built for students at Universidad Peruana de Ciencias Aplicadas (UPC) in Lima, Peru.
+It turns traditional coursework into an engaging, game-like journey that keeps learners accountable, motivated, and aware of their academic progress.

 ## Problem Statement

-Traditional learning management systems often lack engagement and fail to motivate students to consistently participate in their coursework.
-Students need a more interactive and rewarding approach to track their progress and stay motivated throughout their academic journey.
+Traditional learning management systems often lack engaging feedback loops and fail to motivate students to participate consistently.
+Learners need a more interactive and rewarding approach to track progress, celebrate milestones, and sustain momentum throughout the semester.

 ## Solution